sulthonzh/kubernetes-1/README.md

 This repo provides the config to run the micro platform on kubernetes

-An example deployment is currently running at [web.micro.pm](http://web.micro.pm)
+An example deployment is currently running at [web.micro.pm](http://web.micro.pm) leveraging Google Container Engine.